gognoos/GitKraken-Glo-Telegram-Notify-Bot/README.md

 ### How to Setup:
 - Create a new bot with Telegram BotFather
-- Add bot Token in file gkg-hendler.php, Line 3
+- Add bot Token in file `gkg-hendler.php`, `Line 3`
 - Set Telegram bot webhook to project path by passing set as parameter, example `https://example.com/gkg-hendler.php?set`
-- Get your Telegram user ID from bot by /getme command and set it in file gkg-hendler.php, Line 6
+- Get your Telegram user ID from bot by /getme command and set it in file `gkg-hendler.php`, `Line 6`
 - Set GitKraken Glo webhook Payload URL to project path
-- Set GitKraken Glo webhook Content Type to application/json
+- Set GitKraken Glo webhook Content Type to `application/json`
 - Check wanted Trigger Events GitKraken Glo webhook settings
 - Ready to go!